huynguy-db/arcion-docs/content/docs/references/filter-reference.md

 You can instruct Replicant which data collections, tables, or files to replicate to best suit your replication strategy.

 ## The filter configuration file
 The filter configuration file contains a set of filter rules.
 Replicant follows these rules while carrying out replication.
+You can filter tables, views, and queries.

-You can find sample filter configuration files for different source databases inside the `filter` directory of [your Arcion self-hosted download]({{< relref "../quickstart#ii-download-replicant-and-create-a-home-repository" >}}).
+There are sample filter configuration files for different source databases inside the `filter` directory of [your Arcion self-hosted download]({{< relref "../quickstart#ii-download-replicant-and-create-a-home-repository" >}}).

 The following configuration parameters are available that you can use to lay out your filters: